Athletics at the 1976 Summer Olympics – Men's shot put: Background

 This was the 18th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Returning finalists from the 1972 Games were two-time silver medalist George Woods and fifth-place finisher Al Feuerbach of the United States, fourth-place finisher Hans-Peter Gies and eleventh-place finisher Heinz-Joachim Rothenburg of East Germany, tenth-place finisher Jaroslav Brabec of Czechoslovakia, twelfth-place finisher Yves Brouzet of France, thirteenth-place finisher Ralf Reichenbach of West Germany, and seventeenth-place finisher Bruce Pirnie of Canada.
-The third member of the 1972 American team, Brian Oldfield, had turned professional since the Munich Games; his 22.86 metres world record was not ratified by the amateur federation.
-The leading amateur was Aleksandr Baryshnikov of the Soviet Union, at 22.00 metres, a favorite in Montreal.
+The third member of the 1972 American team, Brian Oldfield, started competing in the rivaling International Track Association since the Munich Games; his 22.86 metres world record was not ratified by the IAAF and he was barred from entering.
+The leading eligible athlete was Aleksandr Baryshnikov of the Soviet Union, at 22.00 metres, a favorite in Montreal.

 Kuwait made its debut in the men's shot put.
 The United States appeared for the 18th time, the only nation to have competed in all Olympic shot put competitions to date.